tarunbalajiks/tarunbalajiks/README.md

 [![@tarunbalajiks's Holopin board](https://holopin.io/api/user/board?user=tarunbalajiks)](https://holopin.io/@tarunbalajiks)
 - 👋 Hi, I’m Tarun Balaji K S
-- 👀 I’m interested in <a href="https://www.instagram.com/load_thecode/">Cybersecurity</a> &  <a href="https://www.instagram.com/tarun_code.py/">Solutions Architecture. </a>
+- 👀 I’m interested in <a href="https://www.instagram.com/load_thecode/">Cybersecurity</a> &  <a href="https://www.instagram.com/tarun_code.py/">Solutions Architecture Using AIML. </a>
-- 🌱 I’m currently concentrating on <a href="https://www.hackerrank.com/tarunbalajiks"> DSA & AIML </a>
+- 🌱 I’m currently concentrating on <a href="https://www.hackerrank.com/tarunbalajiks">Researching on Deep Learning Algorithms</a> & Teaching Engineering Students Real Life Skills.
-- 💞️ I’m open for freelancing for project work in AIML and Automation.
+- 💞️ I’m open for freelancing for project work in AIML, Smart Automation and Cybersecurity.
-- 📫 You can reach me on kstarun20@gmail.com or <a href="https://www.instagram.com/tarun_code.py/">Click Here</a>
+- 📫 You can reach me on kstarun20@gmail.com or My <a href="https://www.instagram.com/tarun_code.py/](https://www.linkedin.com/in/tarunbalajiks/">Linkedin</a>

 <!---
 guitaruser/guitaruser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.